jlrudolph9/news-history-448B/index.markdown

 ---
 layout: post
-title: "CS 448B: Data Visualizations Final Project"
+title: "CS 448B: Data Visualizations Final Project: Analyzing Newspaper Visual Content From the World War Era"
 ---
-Welcome to our project!
+Lucy Bell, Janelle Rudolph, Amy Tang

-The dataset we chose to use was the Newspaper Navigator.
-The dataset includes different types of visual content such as images and maps from historical newspapers from 1850 to 1963.
-The object detection model used to compile the dataset recognizes data of the following types: Photograph, Illustration, Map, Comics/Cartoon, Editorial Cartoon, Headline, Advertisement.
-The dataset also includes textual information about the visual content itself, such as text content of a headline.
+About the dataset: The Newspaper Navigator dataset includes different types of visual content such as photos, advertisements, and maps from historical newspapers from 1850 to 1963.
+The visual content is recognized and categorized using a machine learning object detection model.
+The dataset also includes textual information about the visual content itself, such as text content of a headline also compiled by the object detection model.
 There is also metadata regarding geographical location, newspaper information, dates, etc.

+Our focus: After looking through the da

 By focusing on photographs, advertisements, and headlines we began to develop a consistent narrative focused around wartime.
 This article includes multiple interactive graphs in order to accurately convey newspaper content from 1900-1946 and hone in on patterns that arose.